apache/systemds/spark-mlcontext-programming-guide.md

 </div>
 </div>

-The MLContext object holds references to the scripts that have been executed.
-Calling `clear` on the MLContext clears all scripts that it has references to and then removes the references to these scripts.
+The DSContext object holds references to the scripts that have been executed.
+Calling `clear` on the DSContext clears all scripts that it has references to and then removes the references to these scripts.

 {% highlight scala %}